History of the Australian Labor Party: The DLP and the split of 1955

 In New South Wales, Labor leader and premier Joseph Cahill decisively won the 1953 NSW election.
 He was desperate to keep the New South Wales branch united during the split.
 He achieved this by controlling the anti-DLP faction in his party.
 The DLP did not contest the 1956 NSW election and Cahill was returned in the 1959 NSW election, but died in office later that year.
 He was succeeded as leader and premier by Robert Heffron.
 Heffron continued the Labor reign in New South Wales winning the 1962 NSW election.
 Heffron resigned the leadership and premiership in 1964, and was succeeded by Jack Renshaw, who lost the premiership at the 1965 NSW election ending 24 years of Labor power in the state.

 In Queensland, Labor leader and premier Vince Gair since 1952 was expelled from the Labor party in 1957 because of his support of the Groupers, and went on to form the Queensland Labor Party.
 As happened earlier in Victoria, the expulsions destroyed the Queensland Labor government; Gair was defeated on a no-confidence motion, and in the resulting election the QLP directed its preferences to the non-Labor parties.
 Labor would remain in opposition in Queensland until 1989.
 Gair's QLP was absorbed into the DLP in 1962.

 Whitlam and the Dismissal

+The DLP was effective in keeping Labor out of government at the federal level until 1972, enabling the Coalition to hold on to government in 1961 and 1969 on DLP preferences, though Labor won a majority of the two-party vote.
+The DLP was also effective in its strategy in Victoria and Queensland.
+In 1960, Evatt was succeeded as party leader by Arthur Calwell.
+Calwell was close to toppling Menzies at the 1961 election, but failed because of DLP preferences.
+He also was unsuccessful at the 1963 and 1966 elections.
+He resigned leadership in 1967 and was succeeded by Gough Whitlam.